ArielMejiaDev/new-larapex-charts-documentation-site/content/en/4-customizing-charts.md

 ## Customize Fonts

-To customize font family and font color you can use:
+The default font in the package is `Helvetica`, but you can customize font family and font color:

 ```php[php]
 return $this->chart->lineChart()